Mr-Ayush25/Blogo/README.md

-# BlogFlow - Your Blogging Adventure Awaits 🚀
+# BlogO - Your Blogging Adventure Awaits 🚀

 Welcome to Blogo, the blogging app built with Next.js!
 Express yourself, connect with your community, and craft compelling narratives effortlessly.